 $yum update –y$ wget -O /etc/yum.repos.d/jenkins.repo http://pkg.jenkins-ci.org/redhat/jenkins.repo $ rpm –import http://pkg.jenkins-ci.org/redhat/jenkins-ci.org.key Yum install –y Jenkins

-NOTE: user must note that Jenkins installation it can be performed either in the root or sudo.
+Note: The user must note that Jenkins installation can be performed either in the root or in the sudo access.

-Step 3) Update /etc/sysconfig/Jenkins to authorize Jenkins to access the environment variables used by the Jenkins plugins.
-Also note to change the default time zone to the one you live in.
+Step 3: Update /etc/sysconfig/Jenkins to authorize Jenkins to access the environment variables used by Jenkins plugins and remember to change the default time zone to the one we live in.

-Step 4) Now that we have updated it we need to only register and start it.
-Do so with the following commands:
+Step 4: Now that we have updated it, we need to only register and start it.
+Do so with the following command:

 $chkconfig jenkins on$service jenkins start

-Note: These above steps will also work Jenkins installation on centos
+Note: The above steps will also work for Jenkins installation on CentOS.

-Step 5) Now Jenkins is enabled and is running.
+Step 5: Now Jenkins is enabled and is running.
 Proceed to the site http://SERVER IP :8080.
-You would be redirected to this screen.
-Retrieve the password and unlock Jenkins.
+When being redirected to the ‘Getting Started’ screen, retrieve the password and unlock Jenkins

-Step 1) You will have to configure the slave and update it in the master configuration.
+We will have to configure the slaves and update them in the master configuration.

-You would have to create a new EC2 instance just as before with either the sudo or the root access.
+Step 1: Create a new EC2 instance just as before with either the sudo or the root access

 $ yum install -y docker git java-1.8.0-openjdk$ curl -L https://github.com/docker/compose/releases/download/1.6.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose$ chmod +x /usr/local/bin/docker-compose

-Step 3) CREATE the AMI on the AWS: On the EC2 panel go to instances and click on the slave that you recently configured and create a new image.
-Once created, note the AMI id.
+Step 3: Create the AMI on AWS; on the EC2 panel, go to Launch Instance and click on the slave that we recently configured and create a new image; once created, note down the AMI ID

-Manage Jenkins > Configure system > add a new cloud > Amazon EC2.
-Complete the form as needed.
+Manage Jenkins > configure the system > add a new cloud > Amazon EC2 > complete the form as needed

-Now you would have a master and a slave configured!
+Now, we have a master and a slave configured successfully!

-You may practice Jenkins Installation with other specifications of your choice.
+Refer to the screenshot below to see the sample setup screen.
+We may practice Jenkins installation with other specifications of our choice.
 This is only the default and the generalized format.

-Watch this interesting video on CI CD Pipeline Using Jenkins
+Watch this interesting video tutorial on CI/CD Pipeline Using Jenkins:

 Installing Jenkins Plugins

-One of the core feature of Jenkins is the usefulness and integration of Jenkins Plugins.
-They help add functionality over the core to give you more powerful tools with regard to the project.
+One of the core features of Jenkins is the integration of Jenkins plugins.
+They help add functionalities over the core to give us more powerful tools with regard to the project.

-Once you log in, head over to the “manage Jenkins” tab on the left hand side.
-This is where you would handle all the installed plugins as well as add or remove new ones.
+- Once logged in, head over to the ‘Manage Jenkins’ tab on the left-hand side.
+This is where we would handle all the installed plugins, as well as add or remove new ones

-Alternatively, if you do need to uninstall a plugin, head over to the installed tab and select the plugins that you would like to remove and click on uninstall.
-However, you must make sure to restart Jenkins for the changes to take place.
+- When we need to uninstall a plugin, head over to the Installed tab, select the plugin that we would like to remove and click on Uninstall.
+However, we must make sure to restart Jenkins for the changes to reflect

-In some cases, you would like to use an older version of the certain plugins, in such a situation you have to download the needed plugin from the desired site and then upload it into Jenkins manually.
+- In some cases, we would like to use an older version of a certain plugin.
+In such a situation, we have to download the needed plugin from the desired site and then upload it onto Jenkins manually.

-If you have created your own plugins you may also upload it to the site and help further grow the community base.
+- If we have created our own plugins, we have to upload them to the site and help further grow the community base.

-Further, in this Jenkins Tutorial, let us now understand how to create Jenkins Builds.
+Further, in this Jenkins tutorial, we will learn how to create Jenkins builds.

-- In the box enter the scheduling parameters such as by date, day and time.
+Step 2: In the text box, enter the scheduling parameters such as date, day, and time

 The general syntax is MINUTE (0-59), HOUR (0-23), DAY (1-31), MONTH (1-12), DAY OF THE WEEK (0-7)

-So let’s look at some examples on how to schedule builds.
+Now, let’s look at some examples of how to schedule builds.

-- If we would want to start a build every day at 8:30 form Monday to Friday, then we would have to give the parameters like: 30 08 * * 1-6.
+- If we would want to start a build every day at 8:30 from Monday to Friday, then we would have to give the parameters like 30 08 * * 1-6

-- To start building daily in the afternoon from 4 to 4:59pm depending on the projects hash, we would have to give parameters like: H 16 * * 1-5.
+- To start building daily in the afternoon from 4 to 4:59 pm depending on the projects hash, we would have to give the parameters like H 16 * * 1-5

-- If we would like it to start it at midnight, then we would have to give the parameters like: @midnight or we can also give it as 59 23 * * 6.
+- If we would like it to start at midnight, then we would have to give the parameters like @midnight or 59 23 * * 6

-Add the features that are required by checking all the boxes below as mentioned in the screenshot above.And that’s it!
-You’re all set to go!
+- Add the features that are required by checking the boxes as shown in the screenshot above, and that’s it!
+We’re all set to go!